Yu-AnChen/UnMICST-info/index.md

 3.`compiledTrainingExamples.rar` contains the raw images and annotated labels prior to splitting into tiles and into a train/validation/test split.
 Approximately 10,400 nuclei from 7 tissue types (normal ovary, small intestine, tonsil, and cancers of colon, brain, lung, and prostate) were manually annotated.<br>

 ### UnMICST-U (UNet) instructions
 Download code and `ImageScience` folder from `code/UnMICST-U` folder.
-Download models from `model` folder and unzip to same level as script file.
+Download models from dropbox `models` folder and unzip to same level as script file.
 Run model on new images by `python <script name>.py <append parameters below>
 1. `--outputPath` : specify where to save the output files
 2. `--channel` : specify the channel(s) to be used.
 For DNA only models, only one channel should be specified.
 For DNA_NES models, use 2 channels ie. `--channel 0 3`
 3. `--scalingFactor` : an upsample or downsample factor if your pixel sizes are mismatched from the dataset.